 A comprehensive risks register is already in place and will continue to be maintained by the Project Office.
 The risks will be further categorised to identify those risks directly to the Funds and those directly applicable to the Brunel company.
 The risks will be reported to the programme and project management teams through regular status reports.
 Very high risks or those requiring urgent action to manage will be escalated as needed.
+A summary of the risks and a copy of the risk register is attached at Annex 2.9.3a and 2.9.3b.

-Project milestones and gateways
+6.4 Project milestones and gateways